 Private & council car parks

 As a general rule, council run car parks are cheaper than private car parks.
 See the central London Councils’ websites for more detailed information about parking in their areas.

 - City of London council car parks (for the City of London area)

 - Camden council car parks (for Bloomsbury, Kings Cross & Euston)

 - Kensington & Chelsea council car parks (for Kensington, Chelsea and Earl’s Court)

 - Southwark council car parks (for the South Bank area)

 An even cheaper alternative to a car park is to park your car in someone’s drive or garage – with their permission of course.
-An innovative website, parkatmyhouse lets homeowners advertise their spare parking spaces.
+The parkatmyhouse website lets homeowners advertise their spare parking spaces.
 Recommended if you need parking for a few days.